rust-lang/rust-wiki-backup/Meeting-weekly-2014-03-18.md

 - brson: This week's friend of the tree is Clark Gaebel.
 He just landed a huge first contribution to Rust.
 He dove in and made our hashmaps significantly faster by implementing Robin Hood hashing.
 He is an excellent friend of the tree.

-# rfcs
+# RFCs and GitHub

-- pnkfelix: Had a contribution on IRC.
+- pnkfelix: Had a conversation on IRC.
 The question is: is github merely weak or totally unusable?
 May be too soon to make a call, but wanted to bring it up.
 The main points that people had were: in particular, if you're not careful, you can lose comment history.
 So, if you force-push after a comment was on a commit, then the comment is lost, so you lose some history in the development of the RFC.
 The other part is that if you don't ever force-push and have a long history, if someone comments on diffs, the comments are considered outdated on github and not shown.
 Most importantly, you can't search through all of those comments.
 I was most concerned about retaining the history of the comments on the RFC, as well as the user interface.
 Others were concerned about migrating to a proprietary service.
 Mainly discussed with cmr and ChrisMorgan.
 - brson: Any other venues?
 - pnkfelix: cmr was looking at discourse?
 They found it didn't have good e-mail notification.
 They also looked at fabricator (from Facebook?).
 - larsberg: Have you looked at Critic?
 We use it on Servo and it integrates with Github.